 Material Resources.
-Material resources utilized for the Proposed Action include building materials, concrete and asphalt, and various material supplies.
+Material resources utilized for the Proposed Action include construction materials, concrete and asphalt, and various material supplies.
 Most of the materials that would be consumed are not in short supply, would not limit other unrelated construction activities, and would not be considered significant.

 Energy Resources.
 Energy resources used for the Proposed Action would be irretrievably lost.
 This includes petroleum-based products (such as gasoline and diesel) and electricity.
-During demolition and construction activities, gasoline and diesel would be used for the operation of construction vehicles.
-During operation, gasoline and diesel would be used for the operation of POVs and GOVs.
-Electricity would also be used during operation and maintenance of the Proposed Action.
+During demolition and construction activities, gasoline and diesel would be used for the operation of vehicles and equipment.
+Electricity and minimal amounts gasoline and diesel would be used during operation and maintenance of the proposed hot cargo pad.
 Consumption of these energy resources would not place a significant demand on their availability in the region; therefore, no significant effects would be expected.

 Biological Resources.
-The Proposed Action would result in a less-than-significant loss of vegetation and wildlife habitat.
+The Proposed Action would result in minor loss of vegetation and wildlife habitat.
 Because the project area has been previously disturbed, the loss would be minimal and not considered significant.